Gleb Kalinin

 Somebody has to imagine the future

-I use science fiction, speculative design and vibe-coding to imagine, implement and live the embodied experience of co-creating with thinking machines.
+I use science fiction, speculative design and vibe-coding to imagine, build and live the daily reality of co-creating with thinking machines.

 “AI as capability amplifier, not replacement.
-It’s an enormous self-improving framework that can support and grow human creativity.
-As a polymath and multipotentialite, I now have enough of a productivity boost to skip traditional funding requirements and build whatever I think the world needs—bootstrapped or on a very limited, focused funding.”
+It’s an accelerant for human creativity that keeps getting better.
+As a polymath and multipotentialite, I now have enough of a productivity boost to skip traditional funding and build whatever I think the world needs—bootstrapped or on very focused capital.”

 TEDx speaker · Global Shapers alumnus (WEF) · Building since 2001